bampli/model/README.md

 The test report is generated in ```results/```

-Note: Hiptest publisher with Behave: in this repository you'll find tests generated in Behave format from [Hiptest](https://hiptest.com), using [Hiptest publisher](https://github.com/hiptest/hiptest-publisher).
+Note: Hiptest publisher with Behave: tests generated in Behave format from [Hiptest](https://hiptest.com), using [Hiptest publisher](https://github.com/hiptest/hiptest-publisher).